 - Lack of Frame Options

-Selecting a picture to edit is simple and straightforward.
-The Afterlight app connects to the iPhone camera roll, allowing users to simply click on the desired image from their photo library.
-The friendly interface has clearly marked icons, symbols, and features.
+Selecting a photo or image to edit is simple and straightforward.
+The Afterlight app connects to the iPhone camera roll, allowing users to simply click on the desired image from their image or photo library.
+The friendly interface has clearly marked icons, tools, filters, symbols, and commands.

 Collections: Community Filter Sharing

 The ability to download additional filter collections filters makes this app rather unique.
 Located within the section of available presets, these are free filters created by established photographers, which are then shared with the entire community.
 Afterlight allows users to browse free collections and save desired presets for adjusting their own photography.
 Each month new collections of presets are featured.

 You may wonder, why would photographers give away their filters?
 It’s a win-win for everyone because Afterlight provides these photographers with web traffic and exposure.
 When users download a photographer’s featured collection, an icon invites them to visit the photographer’s Instagram profile.

 This gives the photographer the opportunity to grow followers.
 At the same time, Afterlight users can benefit by seeing real examples of the filters offered.